misaeng12/Deep_Learning/README.md

 ## Deep_Learning

-Studying Deep Learning such as DNN, CNN, RNN, and LSTM
+Study of Deep Learning such as DNN, CNN, RNN, and LSTM